chadrem/tribe/README.md

 Linking allows actors to group together into a tree structure such that they all live or die as one group.
 Such linking is useful for breaking up complex problems into multiple smaller units.
-To create a linked actor you use the Actable#spawn method to create it.
+To create a linked actor you use the Actable#spawn method.
-If any actor in a tree of linked actors dies, it will cause all actors above and below it to die too.
+By default, if any actor in a tree of linked actors dies, it will kill its parent and children.

     # Create the top-level actor class.
     class Level1 < Tribe::Actor